syafiqmuda/Smart-Air-Cooler/README.md

 The dataset/ directory contains the data described in the “Smart Air-Cooler dataset” section.

-## E.   TRAINING THE COVID-19 FACE MASK DETECTION
+## E.   TRAINING THE SMART AIR-COOLER

 (will be update soon)